 Vegies thrive on attention

-This is for two reasons – a food garden you don’t look at every day will get away from you; to grow well requires being connected, to slowly learn what each variety needs and it’s change with the intimate change of season.
+This is for two reasons – a food garden you don’t look at every day will get away from you; growing well requires being connected, to slowly learn what each variety needs and it’s change with the intimate turn of season.
 The other is that pests don’t like human interference so being in it just a little each day keeps them on their toes. 🐛🐌🐜🦗🔍

 Anything automatic in your vegie plots is designed to avoid being there, and ends up making too many assumptions about what the plants actually need.
 For example, with irrigation – I use upside down lawn spray hoses (the blue/green ones) just in the summer, as they deep soak, rather than drip feed.. thereby encouraging deeper root systems.
 I AVOID putting irrigation onto automatic timers, and instead go out and attach the hose to the bed and water whilst doing other things (you can still set a time on the hose, just not have it totally automatic).

 📷 Inexpensive soaker hose upside down pinned with turf hooks.

 There are many ways to record and develop what you learn about your place too.
 If you like writing, then a seasonal journal is the go, or graphite jottings in the margin of your favourite veg growing book.
 If not, then try pictures into seasonal albums on your phone, or making seasonal reminder-app lists, or annually recurring calendar items to let yourself know next year what you did this year.
 Whichever way works for you, make it quick, easy and recurring so you aren’t reinventing the wheel.

 If not connected regularly to what you grow in this way, your food-growing experience can end up like Groundhog Day where you have to relearn every year because the small cumulative understandings and reinforcement that come from short frequent visits don’t ever really happen.